opencv/opencv/modules/ml/doc/boosting.rst

 CvBoost::train
 --------------

-`id=0.756448003801 Comments from the Wiki <http://opencv.willowgarage.com/wiki/documentation/cpp/ml/CvBoost%3A%3Atrain>`__

 .. cfunction:: bool CvBoost::train(  const CvMat* _train_data,  int _tflag,               const CvMat* _responses,  const CvMat* _var_idx=0,               const CvMat* _sample_idx=0,  const CvMat* _var_type=0,               const CvMat* _missing_mask=0,               CvBoostParams params=CvBoostParams(),               bool update=false )

     Trains a boosted tree classifier.

 The train method follows the common template; the last parameter ``update`` specifies whether the classifier needs to be updated (i.e. the new weak tree classifiers added to the existing ensemble), or the classifier needs to be rebuilt from scratch.
 The responses must be categorical, i.e. boosted trees can not be built for regression, and there should be 2 classes.

 .. index:: CvBoost::predict